 Golf is an amazing sport that offers the participants a challenging and rewarding experience.
 Some even find the game’s calming effects ideal for beating the blues.
-While people from every walk of life enjoy the sport, getting started in golf may sometime seem like an uphill task.
-With so many different things and lingos to learn and practice, prospective golfers can feel overwhelmed and scared at the same time.
-Since interest in the game is on the rise, we’ve decided to create this beginner’s guide to help those looking to sail through the initial uncertainties, which would let them love the game and continue enjoying it.
+While people from every walk of life enjoy the sport, getting started in golf may sometimes seem like an uphill task.
+With so many different things and bits of lingo to learn and practice, prospective golfers can feel overwhelmed.
+Since interest in the game is on the rise, we’ve decided to create this beginner’s guide to help those looking to sail through the initial uncertainties, which would help them love the game and continue to enjoy playing it.

 Let’s delve into the world of golf.

 The mindset required for golfers

 Deciding to step into the world of golf is easy, but it needs a clear understanding and deep respect for the game to sustain in the long-term.
 While golf is an extremely enjoyable game, it may turn out to be frustrating, especially when you’re learning and things don’t go your way.
 Remember, even adept professionals still hit bad shots.
 Try not to lose your cool and instead learn from the mistakes.
 Perhaps more importantly, learn to manage your expectations.

 The equipment needed to play golf

 Almost everyone sets aside a budget that he or she wants to spend on golf, and that will differ for each person.
 If you’re just stepping into golf, it may not be wise to dive in and spend hundreds of dollars all at once.
 When you’re in a sports equipment shop, ask if they’ve got any stock or any recommendation in your price range.
 As a good alternative, you can always pick up some decent stuff by browsing through online marketplaces.
 Let’s have a look at the equipment to start with.